 Australian mobile phone providers won’t roam in Cuba.
-If you’re on Telstra, Optus or Vodafone these will not function in Cuba.
-Your device will work but your SIM card will not.
+If you’re on Telstra, Optus or Vodafone, these will not function in Cuba.
+Your device will work, but your SIM card will not.

-Be sure to have a VPN preloaded onto your phone before arriving in Cuba.
+Be sure to have a VPN preloaded onto your phone, before arriving in Cuba.
 Do not travel to Cuba without a VPN.
 You will not be able to access popular Australian websites, social media, messaging applications or your bank, without a quality VPN.

 Where Can I Get More Information About Cuba?

 I’ve made my Complete Guide To Traveling Cuba available on this website.
-And I would strongly advise you to read it before travelling to Cuba.
+And I recommend you read it, before traveling to Cuba.
 It will help you navigate Cuba and Cuban society.

 My Complete Guide To Cuba will save you a lot of time and a significant amount of money on your trip to Cuba.
-Cuba is not the sort of destination in which you can just arrive unprepared.
+Cuba is not the sort of destination, into which you can arrive, unprepared.